 - Study Subject: The fellowship is awarded in the fields offered by the university.

-- Number of Scholarships: Approximately 97 – 100 Hilldale awards are available each year.
+- Number of Awards: Approximately 97 – 100 Hilldale awards are available each year.

 - Nationality: Applicants of USA

 - The award can be taken in the USA

 - Eligible Countries: Applicants of USA can apply for the fellowship.